 There are numerous other positive habits you can adopt to help avoid a relapse, but the ones we’ve listed have helped many sober addicts stay clean over the long-term.
 While addiction is chronic, you can maintain your recovery by shifting your perspective, setting realistic intentions, and adopting positive new habits.
 Remaining diligent in your program will undoubtedly change your life for the better.
 Once you get out of your own way, you’ll find that life in recovery IS true freedom and sober life can be truly remarkable.

 If you or someone you love is struggling to get or stay clean, contact Addiction Helpline America today at 1-844-377-8070.
 All calls are strictly confidential and representatives are available 24/7 to assist you.
-You can also browse our rehab guide by state here.
 Remember, you never have to do this alone.